How did Alternatives Incorporated start?

 Where do families go when they leave the emergency housing program?

 Families sometimes feel it is safe to return home knowing we are here for continuing support.
-Others move to one of Alternatives Incorporated's longer-term housing programs or to another transitional housing program such as Coburn Plan in Indianapolis.
+Others move to one of Alternatives Incorporated's longer-term housing programs or to another transitional housing program such as Coburn Place in Indianapolis.
 Some move into affordable housing and many relocate to a community where they can live more safely.

 Is the emergency housing facility handicap accessible?